OMPSHUNYAYA/STOCRS/README.md

 ---

-**Correctness derived from structure — not time, sequence, or synchronization**
+**Correctness derived from structure — not time, not sequence, not synchronization**

 Using concepts from **Shunyaya Structural Universal Mathematics (SSUM)**